a-endari/a-endari.github.io/content/en/blog/my-second-post-markdown.md

 # Markdown

-### A simple text file that looks good! we can kind of call it the html of plain text.
+### A simple text file that looks good!
+We can kind of call it the html of plain text.

-a title in markdown is simply shown by a single-pound sign followed by a single or multiple spaces -> # , and as you add to the number of _pound_-_signs_ (like ## or ###), you decrease the size of the title.
+A title in markdown is simply shown by a single-pound sign followed by a single or multiple spaces -> # , and as you add to the number of _pound_-_signs_ (like ## or ###), you decrease the size of the title.

 ```markdown
 # this would be <h1> title